 photo by: originaljo

-I love simmered dishes.
 In Japan, simmered dishes are referred to as ‘nimono’.
-In this post, I will share with you a wonderful dish called Kabocha no Nimono.
+In this post, we will share with you a wonderful dish called Kabocha no Nimono.
 Kabocha is a pumpkin squash that is readily available in most supermarkets.
 It’s deep green with orange flesh.
 When choosing kabocha, be sure to look for one that is heavy for it’s size.

 This dish is great as a side dish and best served cold.
 The sweetness of the reduction in this dish really go well with the flavour of the kabocha.
 So if you’re ready, let’s cook!